larrycameron80/Ordinal/README.md

-# Ordinals Rune Marketplace & Swap Backend | Bitcoin Ordinals DEX
+# Ordinals Rune Marketplace Swap Backend

-Ordinals Rune Marketplace & Swap Backend is a Bitcoin-based DEX for trading Ordinals Runes, enabling seamless peer-to-peer swaps, liquidity pools, and decentralized trading of Ordinal assets on the Bitcoin network.
+Ordinals Rune Marketplace Swap Backend is for trading Ordinals Runes, enabling seamless peer-to-peer swaps, liquidity pools, and decentralized trading of Ordinal assets on the Bitcoin network.
 Built for scalability, security, and efficiency, this backend powers a trustless and permissionless marketplace for Rune assets.
 ## Features

 ## Features